 Following the pandemic, the Russian airspace closure became too strong an obstacle for Delta Airlines to resume flying to India.
 It forced Delta to lease some long-range planes like B777-200LRs from its fleet grounded during the pandemic to Air India and other airlines.
 Subsequently, Delta Airlines’ nonstop service to its favorite destination, Mumbai BOM, has not been reinstated since then.
 Needless to say, Delta’s loss has been Air India’s gain in the US-India market.

-Precisely, Delta Airlines’ CEO is looking forward to 2026 for a comeback to India, as per reports.
+Precisely, Delta Airlines’ CEO is looking forward to 2026 for a comeback to India with nonstop flights from Atlanta to New Delhi, as per reports.
 It all depends on the delivery of Delta’s order for twenty A350-1000 planes.
 This aircraft is capable of flying a longer range than the current A350-900 in the fleet of Delta Airlines.
-A350-1000 aircraft will facilitate the comeback of Delta flights to India bypassing the Russian airspace restricted to American carriers.
+A350-1000 aircraft will facilitate the comeback of Delta Airlines to India bypassing the Russian airspace restricted to American carriers.
 “We really want to serve that market directly,” CEO Ed Bastian said.

-Alongside the plans to revisit India, Delta Airlines is eyeing codeshare partnership with IndiGo, the only Indian carrier with the largest domestic network.
+Alongside the plans to revisit India, Delta Airlines has partnered with IndiGo, the only Indian carrier with the largest domestic network.
 Providing India-bound passengers with easy connectivity to domestic destinations from a major entry airport, New Delhi or Mumbai, is key to the survival of foreign airlines in the Indian market.
 That’s why IndiGo is a codeshare partner of Qatar Airways, American Airlines, Turkish Airlines, British Airways, and Japan Airlines for their expansion in India.

 A number of developments accomplished and lined-up by IndiGo makes it a favorite codeshare partner of the Middle East airlines and their European counterparts to bet on for domestic penetration across India.
-IndiGo, which has operated as an all-economy airline for budget travelers all these years, is all set to roll out business class travel cabins starting November 14.
+IndiGo, which operated as an all-economy airline for budget travelers until the end of 2024, has rolled out business class cabins on domestic and short-haul international flights.
 It has placed an order for 30 Airbus A350-900 planes in a strategic move to reposition itself as an international carrier and expand its network to long-haul destinations.

 Absolutely prefer Delta over Air India.
 I hope a direct flight between Bangalore and NYC becomes a reality.